samueladamsonline/Lorti-UI-TBC/README.md

 - Unzip to {WoW directory}/Interface/AddOns/Lorti-UI-TBC

 Make sure you haven't accidently nested folders.
 Files such as config.lua and README.md should be located at {WoW directory}/Interface/AddOns/Lorti-UI-TBC/config.lua and {WoW directory}/Interface/AddOns/Lorti-UI-TBC/README.md respectively.

+# Future Roadmap

+This addon is no longer in active development as I've quit the game.
+If you're interested in taking over the project, send me a message via Discord to discuss.